Tally-No! - Poll shows majority of public view anti hunt politicians more favourably

 “The overwhelming view of electorates is that they do not want their parliamentary representatives supporting repeal.
 Andrea Leadsom must accept this.
 Theresa May has previously warned of the risk of the Conservative Party being seen as the ‘nasty’ party, but the fact that so many Conservative MPs and their party supporters today are opposed to hunting suggests that the party is much more in line with the British public on this.
 Any move by Andrea Leadsom to bring back hunting would very much be going against the current Conservative tide.”

-Based on previous research, the charity estimates the vast majority of Labour and Liberal Democrat MPs would vote against repeal while at least 50 Conservative MPs have spoken out publically against hunting.
+Based on previous research, the charity estimates the vast majority of Labour and Liberal Democrat MPs would vote against repeal while at least 50 Conservative MPs have spoken out publicly against hunting.

 Marginals at risk?